Last updated: May 1, 2026

 A planet is combust when it sits within a few degrees of the Sun, close enough that its independent expression gets overwhelmed by solar light.
 Hellenistic astrology calls this loss of testimony; Vedic astrology calls it Astangata, body hidden.
 The orb varies by planet, from 8° for retrograde Venus to 17° for Mars.

 The doctrine is older than either tradition's modern form.
 Sahl ibn Bishr writes about combustion in the ninth century with a roughly uniform 15° orb.
 William Lilly carries a similar generic orb (~8°30′) into Christian Astrology(1647).
 The differentiated per-planet table this calculator uses (Mars 17°, Saturn 15°, Mercury 14°, and so on) is Vedic, codified in Mantreswara's Phaladeepika and the Brihat Parashara Hora Shastra.
-Modern Western traditional astrologers (Brennan and others) typically adopt the Vedic table because it differentiates the planets, with Mercury and Venus tightening further when retrograde.
+Some modern Western traditional astrologers adopt the Vedic table because it differentiates the planets, with Mercury and Venus tightening further when retrograde.

 What it means in practice: a combust Mercury still rules the houses it rules, still sits in its sign, still makes its aspects.
 But you'd treat its testimony with caution.
 The planet's significations show up muffled, like a voice trying to speak over a much louder one.